pes2ug23cs169/ML_C_PES2UG23CS169_Dhanya/Assignment/Readme.md

 The key feature is hyperparameter tuning with Optuna, which automatically finds the best model configurations to minimize forecasting error.
 The models are trained and evaluated on a multivariate time series dataset, and the best-performing models are saved for later use.

+**Dataset Used**
+In this project, we have used "Household Load and Solar Generation” dataset from kaggle (household_data_15min_raw.csv).
+Link to access  the dataset: https://www.kaggle.com/datasets/mexwell/household-load-and-solar-generation

 **Team Project -**
 - Dhanya Prabhu
 - Diya D Bhat- https://github.com/PES2UG23CS183/ML_C_PES2UG23CS183_Diya/tree/main/ML_Project_23